huggingface/transformers/README.md

     </a>
 </p>

-🤗 Transformers (formerly known as `pytorch-transformers` and `pytorch-pretrained-bert`) is a state-of-the-art Natural Language Processing (NLP) library for TensorFlow 2.0 and PyTorch.
+State-of-the-art Natural Language Processing (NLP) for TensorFlow 2.0 and PyTorch.

-🤗 Transformers provides general-purpose architectures (BERT, GPT, GPT-2, RoBERTa, XLM, DistilBert, XLNet...) for Natural Language Understanding (NLU) and Natural Language Generation (NLG) with more than 32+ pretrained checkpoints, some of them available in 100+ languages.
+🤗 Transformers (formerly known as `pytorch-transformers` and `pytorch-pretrained-bert`) provides general-purpose architectures (BERT, GPT, GPT-2, RoBERTa, XLM, DistilBert, XLNet...) for Natural Language Understanding (NLU) and Natural Language Generation (NLG) with more than 32+ pretrained checkpoints in 100+ languages.

-The best of both worlds
+Features
 - As easy to use as pytorch-transformers
 - As powerful and concise as Keras
 - High performance on NLU and NLG tasks